 Colin bought 500 units in Equity Trust for \$3,500 in October and redeemed them less than 12 months later in June for \$5,000 by switching, or transferring, his units from a share fund to a property fund.
 The redeeming of units is a CGT event.

 As Colin owned the units for less than 12 months, he calculates his capital gain using the 'other' method.
+Colin's capital gain is:

+\$

+Capital proceeds 5,000

+less Cost base 3,500

+Capital gain 1,500

-Colin's capital gain is: Capital proceeds \$5.000 less Cost base \$3,500 \$1,500 Capital gain As he had no other CGT event during 2015-16 and does not have any capital losses.
-Colin completes item 18 on his tax return (supplementary section) as follows: Capital gains
+As he had no other CGT event during 2017-18 and does not have any capital losses, Colin completes item 18 on his tax return (supplementary section) as follows:

-Did you have a capital gains tax event during the year?
-You must print X in the YES box at G if you had an YES X amount of capital gains from a trust.
-Have you applied an M NO YES exemption or rollover?
-Net capital gain A Total current year capital gains H 5 0 0.00 Net capital losses carried forward to later income years Item 18 on Colin's tax return, showing Net capital gain (A) 1,500 and Total current year capital gains (H) 1,500.
+18 Capital gains Did you have a capital gains tax event during the year?
+No Y Yes X You must print amount of cap IX in the Yes box at G if you had an iital gains from a trust.
+Have you applied an exemption or rollover?
+No Y Yes Net capital gain A 1.500.00 Total current year capital gains H 1, 500.00 Net capital losses carried forward to later income years 00· Credit fo r foreign resident capital gains x withholding amounts

+Item 18 on Colin's tax return, showing Net capital gain (A) 1,500 and Total current year capital gains (H) 1,500.